WINDSHIELD CRACK REPAIR SAFETY REPORT?

 Ejection Fatalities

 “NHTSA officials still intend to consider a performance standard—a rule saying vehicles must be designed and built to prevent ejection during crashes.
 It would allow automakers to decide how to meet the standard.
-They might choose side air-bag curtains or advanced glazing or perhaps both.
+They might choose side air-bag curtains or advanced glazing or perhaps both problem.

 “The combination is probably best,” Mike Sanders, president of the association and automotive market director for DuPont Co. in Wilmington, DE, recently advised in Automotive News.
 Sanders said that despite NHTSA’s conclusions, advanced glazing—going from tempered to laminated glass or even a stronger material—will be a cost-effective answer to the ejection problem.